Kwansom/my-blurb-blog/README.md

 # my-life-blog

+## Purpose

-## The purpose of this application is to function as an online journal; that will have the ability to take in entries and display them for future reference and recall.
+The purpose of this application is to function as an online journal; that will have the ability to take in entries and display them for future reference and recall.

 ## Mock-Up